Remi-Gau/eCobidas/how_to_render_the_checklist.md

 nvm install 9
 ```

-- Step inside the `schema-ui` directory and install the dependencies
+-   Step inside the `cobidas-ui` directory and install the dependencies
 -   Run the development server
 ```
 npm install
 npm run dev